weecology/retriever/docs/rdataretriever.rst

 download()
 ^^^^^^^^^^
-**Description** : Used to download datasets directly without cleaning them and when user does not have specific preference for format of data and the kind of database.
+**Description** : Used to download datasets directly without cleaning them and when user does not have a specific preference for the format of the data and the kind of database.

 **Arguments** :